smarthome-go/sdk/README.md

 # SDK
- A go package which makes communication to a smarthome server simple
+ A GO package which makes communication to a Smarthome server simple